zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 var Microphone = require('zetta-microphone-bonescript-driver');
 ```

-This includes the driver we just installed so that it's available to zetta.
+This includes the driver we just installed so that it's available to Zetta.

 ```javascript
 .use(Microphone, 'P9_36')
 ```
-This instructs zetta to use the `Microphone` driver, and to look for a device that uses that driver on pin `P9_36`.
+This instructs Zetta to use the `Microphone` driver, and to look for a device that uses that driver on pin `P9_36`.

 #Interaction